nessimsr/Getting-and-Cleaning-Data-Course-Project/README.md

 'run_analysis.R'- is the code for the R script for the project

-'TidyData.txt' - is the output from the 'runAnalysis.R'
+'FinalData.txt' - is the output from the 'runAnalysis.R'